Jacobus Buys

 Jacobus Buys (19 November 1724 – 7 April 1801) was a Dutch painter and engraver.

 Buys was born in Amsterdam the son of a wig-maker.
 He studied under Cornelis Pronk, Jacob de Wit, and Cornelis Troost, and ultimately became director of the Amsterdam Drawing Academy.
-He painted portraits, bas-reliefs, and tapestry, designed book-illustrations, and made copies of the works of the best masters of the seventeenth century.
+He painted portraits, designed bas-reliefs, tapestry, and book-illustrations, and made copies of the works of the best masters of the seventeenth century.
 Buys became a member of Amsterdam's Guild of St Luke in 1750, and died in 1801.